facemrook/facemrook.github.io/docs/sharding.md

 I believe it won't work, and on why IOTA should be prioritizing a solid sharding design over a Coordicide design & implementation.

-Edit 2020-08-29: *The below represents a summary of what is publicly known as of 2020-08-27, to the best of my knowledge/skills.
-Hans has said that he is working on an extended, more formal write-up of his design.*
+Edit 2020-08-29: *Hans has said that he is working on an extended, more formal write-up of his design.
+The below represents a summary of what is publicly known as of 2020-08-27, to the best of my knowledge/skills.
+Will update this article when that lands.*

 # Dynamic/Fluid Sharding (Hans' design)